Wheest/YubiKey-Guide/README.md

 When using the key `pinentry` will be invoked to request the key's passphrase.
 The passphrase will be cached for up to 10 minutes idle time between uses, to a maximum of 2 hours.

+### 4.5g (Optional) GPG Agent Forwarding

+If you are working on a remote machine, you might wish to sign something, for example a git commit, using the keys on your Yubikey.
+To do so, you need to configure your ssh session to forward your GPG agent.

+Find out where the extra socket of the GPG agent is on your local system:

+    $ gpgconf --list-dirs agent-extra-socket
+    /run/user/1000/gnupg/S.gpg-agent.extra

+Find out where the agent socket is on the remote system:

+    $ gpgconf --list-dirs agent-socket
+    /run/user/1000/gnupg/S.gpg-agent

+Edit the SSH configuration in ~/.ssh/config on the local machine to forward the socket to the remote machine:

+    Host remote
+      RemoteForward <remote socket> <local socket>

+The public key suitable for the YubiKey must also be present on the target system.
+For simplicity, we can copy the local collection of public keys to the remote machine:

+    scp .gnupg/pubring.kbx remote:~/.gnupg/

+On the target machine, activate the GPG agent:

+    echo use-agent >> ~/.gnupg/gpg.conf

+Add the following configuration parameter to your SSH server configuration (/etc/ssh/sshd_config):

+    StreamLocalBindUnlink yes

+Now log out and log back in.
+From now on it should be possible to create signatures etc. with the private key of the YubiKey.
 ## 4.6 SSH - Windows

 Begin by exporting your SSH key from GPG: